seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Taking off her bracelet*

 As slippery as the Gordian knot was hard!
-‘Tis mine; and this will witness outwardly,
+'Tis mine; and this will witness outwardly,
 As strongly as the conscience does within,
 To the madding of her lord.
 On her left breast
 A mole cinque-spotted, like the crimson drops
-I’ the bottom of a cowslip: here’s a voucher,
+I' the bottom of a cowslip: here's a voucher,
 Stronger than ever law could make: this secret
-Will force him think I have pick’d the lock and ta’en
+Will force him think I have pick'd the lock and ta'en
 The treasure of her honour.
 No more.
 To what end?
-Why should I write this down, that’s riveted,
+Why should I write this down, that's riveted,
-Screw’d to my memory?
+Screw'd to my memory?
 She hath been reading late
-The tale of Tereus; here the leaf’s turn’d down
+The tale of Tereus; here the leaf's turn'd down
 Where Philomel gave up.
 I have enough:
 To the trunk again, and shut the spring of it.
 Swift, swift, you dragons of the night, that dawning
-May bare the raven’s eye!
+May bare the raven's eye!
 I lodge in fear;
 Though this a heavenly angel, hell is here.

 *Clock strikes*